ian-antking/lgbtq.js/static/media/content.71bcb806.md

 ### Gradients

-Linear gradients are build with the `buildFlag` function.
+Linear gradients are built with the `buildFlag` function.
 These can then be injected into css or style objects.

 `buildFlag` takes a config object with the following properties: